buildbot/buildbot/master/docs/developer/database.rst

         given.
 Note that specifying ``branch=None`` requests changes for the default branch, and is not the same as omitting the ``branch`` argument altogether.

-    .. py:method:: getSchedulerId(sched_name, sched_class)

-        :param sched_name: the scheduler's configured name
-        :param sched_class: the class name of this scheduler
-        :returns: schedulerid, via a Deferred

-        Get the schedulerid for the given scheduler, creating a new id if no matching record is found.

-        Note that this makes no attempt to "claim" the schedulerid: schedulers with the same name and class, but running in different masters, will be assigned the same schedulerid - with disastrous results.

 sourcestamps
 ~~~~~~~~~~~~